CommonBond Private Student Loans

 CommonBond vs. Parent PLUS loans

 As we initially noted, CommonBond is setting this loan up to be an alternative to a Parent PLUS loan.
-On a Parent PLUS loan, the origination fee is currently 4.276%, so the 2% CommonBond fee is much lower.
+On a Parent PLUS loan, the origination fee is currently 4.276%, so CommonBond jumps out to an early lead.

 CommonBond also offers interest rates much lower than those offered on a Parent PLUS, so from a dollars and cents perspective, CommonBond may be the better option.